JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 #### Using a Data Model Snapshot

 JPA Buddy allows using a data model snapshot as the target of the comparison.
-Sometimes, it is impossible or hard to obtain a database for a certain state of the model, for example, when merging changes into some older version of the application.
-It may be simply impossible to keep a database dump for each release.
-JPA Buddy lets you checkout the required version of the application and generate a JSON snapshot based on the JPA entities, so no database will be required for differential migration scripts generation.
+Sometimes, it is impossible or difficult to obtain a database for a certain state of the model, for example, when merging changes into some earlier application version.
+It may be simply unfeasible to keep a database dump for each release.
+JPA Buddy lets you checkout the required version of the application and generate a JSON snapshot based on the JPA entities, eliminating the need for a database when producing differential migration scripts.

 To generate a snapshot, open JPA Buddy panel and click the **Plus** button.
 Then, select the **Data model snapshot** item.